Tamal2005/basetranscoder/README.md

-# Tic-Tak-Toe Game
+# BaseTranscoder

-A simple and interactive Tic-Tac-Toe game built with React, JavaScript, CSS, HTML.
+Convert Between Binary, ASCII, Hexadecimal, Decimal, and Octal Bases.

 ## How To Run The Project